-This year, Toast Day wants to bring the fun to food and is calling for the nation to turn their toast into art to celebrate our favorite crunchy fare.
+National Toast Day brings the fun to food by calling for toast lovers to turn their toast into art to celebrate their favorite crunchy fare.

 Toast art is a sensation; it is huge in Japan and has been explored by a number of artists, such as Nathan Wyburn who has famously toastified many members of society’s upper crust including Jimmy Carr, Simon Cowell, and Boris Johnson.

 How could you craft your #toastart?
 Painting with peanut butter, cutting out characters, maneuvering your baked beans?
 Whatever you choose, at least you’ll have a tasty treat to enjoy at the end of your arty endeavor!